No Win - No Fee

 Common examples of Junk insurance added to loans are:

-Consumer credit insurance (CCI) provides cover for consumers if they are unable to meet their minimum loan repayments due to unemployment, sickness, disability, injury or pay the outstanding loan balance upon death.
+Consumer credit insurance (CCI) provides cover for consumers if they are unable to meet their minimum loan repayments due to involuntary unemployment, sickness, disability, injury or pay the outstanding loan balance upon death.

 If you are unsure if you have been charged for a Junk insurance policy, Claimo can help request your paperwork for free.